GameJs/gamejs/README.md

     ln -s ~/gamejs /usr/share/ringojs/packages/

+(Do not `ringo-admin install gamejs`.
+That would not work.)

 Try example apps
 ------------------
 Start the GameJs web server:

     ~/gamejs/start.sh

 .. and access it in your browser:

     http://localhost:8080/

 Several links to example apps should show up.
+The source to those apps is in the `apps/` directory of your GameJs installation.

 Writing games with GameJs
 -----------------------------
-Every GameJs app lives in its own directory below `apps/`.
-The web interface lists them automatically.

 `main.js` in such an app directory is called by GameJs to bootstrap your game in the browser.
 A couple of example apps are provided to get you started.

-See the [GameJs API](http://gamejs.org/api/) as well as <http://gamejs.org> for more help.
+See the [GameJs API](http://gamejs.org/api/) as well as the [Mailing List](http://groups.google.com/group/gamejs) for more help.